aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

 ### Cost

-_You are responsible for the cost of the AWS services used while running this Guidance.
-As of <month> <year>, the cost for running this Guidance with the default settings in the <Default AWS Region (Most likely will be US East (N. Virginia)) > is approximately $<n.nn> per month for processing ( <nnnnn> records )._

-_We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
-Prices are subject to change.
-For full details, refer to the pricing webpage for each AWS service used in this Guidance._

-The cost of running this guidance per region per account is $6.45 per month
+As of May 2025, The cost of running this Guidance per region per account is $6.45 per month for processing 259200 records.

 ### Sample Cost Table